Rats in the Walls

 — H.P.
 Lovecraft, Rats in the Walls

-Again, madness in Lovecraft is a very different idea than that of declining mental health today.
+Again, madness in Lovecraft is a very different idea from that of mental health today.
 In this case, it is a clear link to the unknown and seeing a great, unspeakable horror that drives the narrator to the point where he is confined by the end of the book.
-“Hanwell” is a real insane asylum that existed since 1831 and has undergone renovations and changes since then until now it is known as St. Bernard’s Wing and is part of a larger hospital in Southhall, England, which is a city often incorporated into Greater London.
+“Hanwell” is a real insane asylum that has existed since 1831 and has undergone renovations and changes since then.
+Now it is known as St. Bernard’s Wing and is part of a larger hospital in Southhall, England, which is a city often incorporated into Greater London.

 This story goes as follows:

-The narrator, whose first name is unknown but whose last name is Delapore (or de la Pore) describes an old estate known as Exham Priory that had been condemned and left to ruins after the last son, Walter, had fled from it after supposedly killing his entire family.
-The Priory then became a place that antiquarians loved to examine and supposedly had architecture spanning from pre-Roman builders up until the Gothic period.
+The narrator, whose name is unknown but whose family name is Delapore (or de la Pore), describes an old estate known as Exham Priory that had been condemned and left to ruins after a tragedy left most of the inhabitants dead.
+The Priory became a place of wonder for antiquarians, who loved to examine the architecture.
+The architecture was said to span from pre-Roman builders up until the Gothic period.

-Some time is spent talking about the vague legends surrounding the Priory and what was passed down father to son until the narrator is told by his son more about the family legends whilst fighting in what would become WWI.
-The son’s friend, Captain Norrys, is the main source for learning of these legends and eventually, the narrator goes to the Priory to have it restored.
-At this point learning that the Priory was believed to rest on a Druidical or pre-historic temple.
+Eventually, the narrator is told by his son more about the family legends while fighting in what would become World War I. The son’s friend, Captain Norrys, is the main source for these legends, and the narrator moves from America to the Priory to have it restored after his son passes away in the war.
+At this point, he learned that the Priory was believed to rest on a Druidical or pre-historic temple.

-The previous occupants were known as “cursed of God” and were speculated to be part of a cult of Cybele that formed up around the Priory.
-It was then abandoned, but the moniker continued to follow the new occupants, who were the narrator’s ancestors and lived there until the family line was ended by Walter and he fled to America.
+The previous occupants were called the “cursed of God” by the other locals and were speculated to be part of a cult of Cybele that formed around the Priory.
+It was then abandoned, but the moniker continued to follow the new occupants, including the narrator’s ancestors.

-In between all of these sections are notes and references to the idea of the villagers in the surrounding area being “too superstitious,” hints of racism in the form of the narrator’s cat, and references to African Americans in less-than-acceptable terms nowadays as well as “voodoo practices” that they were involved in.
-Lovecraft was a product of his time, but it’s important to keep in mind that even for his time he was known to be on the extreme side of things.
-This is unfortunately borne out in his work - and is reflected in the same time period in the ideas of archaeologists as well.
+In between the previous narrative are anecdotes that support the idea of the villagers in the surrounding area being “too superstitious,” racism in the form of the narrator’s cat, references to African Americans in less-than-acceptable terms nowadays, as well as the “voodoo practices” that the villagers were involved in.
+The story was written in the 1920’s, but Lovecraft’s racism in this story cannot be excused just because he was “of the time,” as he was known to be an extremist even by his contemporaries.
+Unfortunately, this shows up in his work, and it is also present in archaeological practices of the time as well (See Trigger).

-The first hint of rats from the walls comes about midway when recalling the lore from the village that a swarm once came from the Priory and consumed a fair amount of food and people.
-While the villagers are suspicious, Captain Norry and the “antiquarians” are excited and want to uncover more.
+Meanwhile, the first hint of the titular rats comes about midway through the story when recalling the lore from the village that a swarm of rats once came from the Priory and consumed a fair amount of food and people.
+While the villagers are suspicious, Captain Norrys and the “antiquarians” are excited and want to uncover more.

-They find more evidence for the cult of Cybele and perhaps an even older one, and the greed for knowledge of the past leads to the pair assembling a team of archaeologists -- who share this greed -- to uncover what awaits in the basement.
-They manage to move a stone altar and find what can only be described as a full world beneath the Priory, one filled with massive amounts of gnawed-on bones.
+They find more evidence for the cult of Cybele and perhaps an even older cult, and the greed for knowledge of the past leads to the pair assembling a team of archaeologists -- who share this greed -- to uncover what awaits in the basement.
+They manage to move a stone altar and find a full world beneath the Priory, one filled with massive amounts of gnawed-on bones.

-The bones found are examined by the archaeologists and said to be part of the “Piltdown man” class but at the same time very human.
-These were mixed with bones of quadrupeds among others, and the reader is informed that there are secrets too terrible for mankind below.
+The bones found are examined by the archaeologists and said to be part of the “Piltdown man” class (See Fagan), but at the same time very human.
+These were mixed with bones of quadrupeds, and the reader is informed that there are secrets too terrible for mankind below.
 Some bones look slightly-more-human than a gorilla’s with “indescribable ideographic carvings” found in a prehistoric tumulus.
 At one point, the narrator describes the Priory as sharing a foundation with that of Stonehenge.

-At the end, the narrator enters the vast darkness and is bidden to flee after hearing certain sounds escape from the rats scurrying, which he believes will lead him to the earth’s center where a faceless god named Nyarlathotep waits.
+At the end, the narrator enters the vast darkness and flees after hearing certain sounds emanating from the scurrying rats, which he believes will lead him to the earth’s center, where a faceless god named Nyarlathotep waits.
 It is at this point that the narrator descends into “madness” mumbling about how it wasn’t him and the Latin phrases that were inscribed on the wall.
-He is found with the half-eaten body of Captain Norrys by the archaeologists and the cat trying to attack him.
+He is found with the half-eaten body of Captain Norrys by the archaeologists, and the cat trying to attack him.

-The archaeologists then, supposedly, blow up the Priory, take the cat away, and shut him in Hanwell while pretending the events that happened were something other than what it was.
+The archaeologists then, supposedly, blow up the Priory, take the cat away, and shut him in Hanwell while pretending the events that happened were something other than the truth.
 The story ends with the narrator insisting that it was the rats in the walls that did what they accuse him of.

 Rats in the Walls, Antiquarianism & Insanity

 Rats in the Walls is the story that deals directly with an excavation, as the antiquarians and the archaeologists are all excited to uncover and restore the house of the main character.
-However, one interesting point here is that the local villagers know better and the educated antiquarians are too excited for their own good.
-Additionally, the story does highlight the same ideas of scientific greed seen in Lovecraft’s other short stories.
+We also see more examples of the locals knowing better than the group of greedy antiquarians, but this story highlights a couple of pseudological ideas that the other two stories do not.

 The cult of Cybele in real life was based around a Roman deity known as the Great Mother.
 Many Roman provinces that had a mother goddess often used Cybele as a stand-in for their own deities that the Romans forbade them from worshipping.
 This allowed them to still worship their deity while making it look like they were following the Roman Cybele.
-The cult has a lot of misinformation about it generally speaking, and the cult existed in places throughout the world that one wouldn’t typically expect.
-However, this idea of misunderstood religious practices getting entwined into the Lovecraftian genre and archaeology is very much still around.
-You can see this in less horror-like settings like the Indiana Jones franchise.
+The cult has a lot of misinformation about it generally speaking.
+However, this idea of misunderstood religious practices being studied by archaeologists abounds in fiction like Rats in the Walls.
+You can also see this in less horror-like settings like the Indiana Jones franchise.

 The ending of Indiana Jones & The Kingdom of the Crystal Skull (2008).
 A good demonstration of knowledge costing sanity (& also life in this case).

-The antiquarians are fairly broad and vague throughout this story, just excited to study the various time periods displayed in the Priory.
+The antiquarians are never described in great detail, only stated as excited to study the various time periods displayed in the Priory.
 However, this is often the case in a lot of media.
 There is usually a vaguely described archaeologist -- or curator, antiquarian, paleontologist, linguist, classicist, historian or even librarian that knows just enough about the past to be dangerous in these stories.
 They often serve as the ones to get the investigation rolling or are responsible for finding specific clues.
-They usually know languages they should not, and they have the translation skills of a minor deity.
-This may not be where the trope originated, but it is one that has stuck around.
+They usually know incredibly obscure languages, and they have the translation skills of a minor deity.
+This may not be where the trope originated, but it is one that has stuck around and is certainly the case here.

 It is not just that the antiquarians and the narrator are greedy, it is that some things are better left unsaid.
-Like the knowledge of ancient history is too dangerous for mortal ears.
+This is the idea that the knowledge of ancient history is too dangerous for mortal ears.
 Insanity is the biggest trope across all of Lovecraftian horror, but it has made its way into archaeological tropes as well because of things like Rats in the Walls.
-Indiana Jones actually witnesses these consequences a bit at the end of most of the movies, but this is where the seeds of knowledge costing your sanity come from in modern culture.
+Indiana Jones actually witnesses the consequences of mortals encountering too much knowledge at the end of his movies frequently.
 In Genesis, the Tree of Knowledge of Good and Evil causes humans to experience death, so the idea of knowledge causing madness or death is not new.
 However, the incorporation of dangerous knowledge into modern pop culture was spread and distributed in large part by H.P.
 Lovecraft.

-He was not the only one of his time who truly believed that too much knowledge was a bad thing, but like in many other areas of his life, he is the one who took it to the extreme due to his own prejudice.
+He was not the only one of his time who truly believed that too much knowledge was a bad thing, but he is the one who took it to the extreme due to his own prejudice.

 << Previous